adonisjs/v6-docs/content/docs/digging_deeper/drive.md

 ---
-summary: Manage user-uploaded files on local filesystem and cloud storage services like S3, GCS, R2 and Digital Ocean spaces.
-Without any Vendor lock-in.
+summary: Manage user-uploaded files on local filesystem and cloud storage services like S3, GCS, R2 and DigitalOcean spaces.
+Without any vendor lock-in.
 ---

 # Drive